TILDAEBONYBEST1/sorting_algorithms/README.md

  # sorting_algorithms
-Sorting algorithm Project for ALX School by Hanetu Matilda Ibiba and Akhetuamhen odion 0x1A.
+Sorting algorithm Project for ALX School by Hanetu Matilda Ibiba and Akhetuamhen Osemudiamen odion 0x1A.
 C - Sorting algorithms & Big O
 About
 An introductory project on: